 Established in 1978, Amathus Drinks Plc is a family owned drinks importer, distributor and specialist retailer.

 Our mission is simple: to provide first class products and services to our customers in the on-trade, specialist retail and direct to consumers.
-Our six retail stores are located in vibrant and cosmopolitan areas of London including Soho, Shoreditch, City, Muswell Hill, Brighton and Bath, where all our staff are highly trained in wine and spirits and happy to use their expertise to advise and assist you.
+Our seven retail stores are located in vibrant and cosmopolitan areas of London including Soho, Shoreditch, City, South Kensington, Muswell Hill, Brighton and Bath, where all our staff are highly trained in wine and spirits and happy to use their expertise to advise and assist you.

 Our services include exclusive events, masterclasses, free local delivery and a click and collect option via our revamped website to enhance your shopping experience.
 For the on-trade, our purchasing and account teams enjoy excellent and long-standing relationships with Michelin-starred restaurants, five-star hotels, select city bars and clubs and country gastropubs.
 We are also now supplying increasing numbers of independent retail outlets with our growing wine collection and renowned spirits brands.